Last Updated on

 The German Shepherd Wolf mix’s behavior is characterized by shy and skittish traits.
 If a Wolfdog is uncomfortable, it can attack out of defense.
 This has earned them a reputation for being dangerous and they are banned in several US states.

 Wolves build dens and roam frequently.
-They also have strong pack and predatory instincts.
+They also have a strong pack and predatory instincts.

 These traits translate into destructive behavior for the Wolfdog, such as digging holes in the garden and chewing up wooden furniture.
 They also may urinate more frequently than other dog breeds to mark their territory.